rogargon/simple_bank/README.md

 This is a modified version of the Simple Bank smart contract example using Solidity.
-Instead of rewarding all clients, which means that the bank contract should hold all that Ether beforehand, it only rewards the 3 first clients with 1 Ether each.
+Instead of rewarding all clients, which means that the bank contract should hold all that Ether beforehand, it only rewards the 3 first clients with 10 Ether each.

-Consequently, when deployed, the contract should be fetched 3 Ether and the constructor is payable.
+Consequently, when deployed, the contract should be fetched 30 Ether and the constructor is payable.
 To do so for tests, the Truffle deployment script "2_deploy_contracts.js" is:

 ```
 const ether = 10**18; // 1 ether = 1000000000000000000 wei
-var SimpleBank = artifacts.require("./SimpleBank.sol");
+var SimpleBank = artifacts.require("SimpleBank");

 module.exports = function(deployer) {
-  deployer.deploy(SimpleBank, { value: 3 * ether });
+  deployer.deploy(SimpleBank, { value: 30 * ether });
 };
 ```